algorithminflux/homamiii-db/README.md

 # homamiii-db
 Use MySQL 5.7 with this project.
-Here's is pretty straightforward way of getting it on a Windows machine.
+Here is a pretty straightforward way of getting it on a Windows machine.
 If you're using Linux, I'm pretty sure you know what you're doing, and this step should be a breeze for you.

 *NOTE: The tutorial suggests installing many MySQL components, but I recommend just installing the 'MySQL Server' component as the rest are just unnecessary for this project.*